SAB42005/motionSensor/README.md

 NOTES
 -----
+-Version is intended for windows machines

 -Stable internet connection is required to function properly

--Currently unavailable in order to improve security regarding the sending email address
+-Currently unavailable in order to improve security regarding the sending through email address, use the compiled version